-This order sets out what is to happen to any property you and your ex own separately or together, for example, your home, the contents of your home or a car.
+This order sets out what is to happen to any property you and your ex own separately or together, for example, your home.

 The court can make a wide variety of property adjustment orders.
 For example, it can transfer property from you to your ex or from your ex to you or order the sale of a property and divide the profit between you equally or in a different way.
 The court can also transfer a tenancy (including council and housing association tenancies), for example, from your joint names into your sole name or the sole name of your ex.

-If your ex is the sole owner or sole tenant of the family home, then it is critical you do not formally end your relationship by getting your decree absolute or final order before you transfer the tenancy or ownership of the family home into your name – if that is what you want.
+If your ex is the sole owner or sole tenant of the family home, then it is critical you do not formally end your relationship by getting your final order before you transfer the tenancy or ownership of the family home into your name – if that is what you want.
 In particular, you may want to register your interest in the property with the Land Registry.
 This is a tricky area.
 If you are in this position, get some legal advice as soon as possible.
-See More help and advice - divorce.
+See More help and advice on how to get a divorce.